Inputs and Outputs#

 from kompass.components import DriveManager

-from kompass.topic import Topic
+from kompass.ros import Topic

 driver = DriveManager(component_name="driver")